elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

 project (and dependencies!) compile faster and in an environment closer to production.

-In a nutshell the Erlang VM loads modules from code paths.
+In a nutshell, the Erlang VM loads modules from code paths.
 Each application that ships with Erlang and Elixir plus each dependency become an entry in your code path.
 The larger the code path, the more work Erlang has to do in order to find a module.